ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 {{!RFC9111}} semantics when processing this resource.
 Long cache lifetimes may result in use of stale Issuer configuration information, whereas short lifetimes may result in decreased performance.
-When use of an Issuer configuration results to token issuance failures, e.g., because the configuration information is too stale, the directory SHOULD be fetched and revalidated.
+When use of an Issuer configuration results in token issuance failures, e.g., because the configuration information is too stale, the directory SHOULD be fetched and revalidated.